dendibakh/perf-book/chapters/1-Introduction/1-6 What is in the book.md

 The book is split into two parts.
 The first part (chapters 2--7) teaches you how to find performance problems, and the second part (chapters 8--13) teaches you how to fix them.

 * Chapter 2 discusses fair performance experiments and their analysis.
 It introduces the best practices for performance testing and comparing results.
-* Chapter 3 introduces CPU microarchitecture, with a close look at Intel's Goldencove microarchitecture.
+* Chapter 3 introduces CPU microarchitecture, with a close look at Intel's Golden Cove microarchitecture.
 * Chapter 4 covers terminology and metrics used in performance analysis.
 At the end of the chapter, we present a case study that features various performance metrics collected on four real-world applications.
 * Chapter 5 explores the most popular performance analysis approaches.
 We describe how profiling tools work and what sort of data they can collect.
 * Chapter 6 examines features provided by modern Intel, AMD, and ARM-based CPUs to support and enhance performance analysis.
 It shows how they work and what problems they help to solve.